 If you’ve been around baseball enough, you’ve probably heard someone talk about the 5 skills (or the 5 tools) of baseball, but have you ever wondered what those 5 skills are or what they mean?
 I found this topic very intriguing and I wanted to take a deeper dive into the 5 skills needed for baseball.

 What are the 5 skills in baseball?
 These 5 skills, also referred to as the 5 tools of baseball, are fielding, speed, arm strength, hitting for average, and hitting for power.
 These are the skills all athletes need in order to compete for a spot on a team.

-The formula for this skill is fairly straightforward: better fielding means fewer errors which equals fewer runs allowed.
+The formula for fielding is fairly straightforward: better fielding leads to fewer errors, which leads to fewer runs allowed.

 Hitting for Average